AI calorie counter app

 What makes this an AI calorie counter app?

-The app lets you start with a food photo or short text description, then estimate calories and macros with AI instead of requiring a fully manual logging flow every time.
+It lets you start with a food photo or short text description, then review calories and macros without turning every meal into manual data entry.

 Is the app available on iPhone and Android?